ChapatteMateo/ADACADABRA/index.md

 ### DATA, what are the wealth classes ?

 "I used the median income by area as the main indicator of wealth.
-The median has the advantage of being robust to strong outliers (which is often the case with income because they are said to follow a Pareto distribution.
-I ran PCA..."
+The median has the advantage of being robust to strong outliers (which is often the case with income because they usually follow a Pareto distribution).
+Then I ran PCA..."

-Blablabla, we don't care about this, just show us some stats !
+That's enough DATA, don't bore us with the details and show us some stats !

 "Ok ok, here are your stats..."

 ![png](/assets/img/clusters_stat.png)

+To recap:
-So very low class areas have a median annual household income below 29'000 £, low class between 28'000 £ and 36'000 £, medium class between 36'000 £ and 45'000 £, high class between 45'000 £ and 57'000 $ and finally very_high have a median income greater than 57'000 £.
+ - very low class areas have a median annual household income below 29'000£
+ - low class between 28'000£ and 36'000£
+ - medium class between 36'000£ and 45'000£
+ - high class between 45'000£ and 57'000£
+ - very_high have a median income greater than 57'000 £
-Finally we note as expected that number of areas with high and very high household income are much lower than the rest.
+Finally, as we could expect, we see the number of areas with high and very high household income are much lower than the rest.

 ## DATA, DATA, show me which population class eats healthy !